-How To Add Content Locking In WordPress
+How to Add Content Locking in WordPress

 add content locking